miyauchiakira/vue-mixin-namespace/README.md

 globals and this.somethingable

 # Install
-Download "vue-mixin-namespace.js" and import it.
+Just download a "vue-mixin-namespace.js" file and import it.

 This module uses latest ECMAScript syntax, like Object.fromEntries().
-Please use Babel to trannspile them.
+Please use Babel to transpile them.

 # FAQ